Solicitors for You

 This is a notoriously complex area of law and we would advise getting expert legal help to avoid any potential pitfalls.

 Taxable gifts can be split into two categories.
-Chargeable lifetime transfers (CLT), which relate to gifts that are paid into a discretionary trust, can be subject to an immediate 20% inheritance tax charge.
+Chargeable lifetime transfers (CLT), which relate to gifts that are paid into a discretionary trust, can be subject to an immediate 20% Inheritance Tax charge.
+You pay IHT on these gifts when the transfer is made, before you die.

-If you give a gift and die between three and seven years after handing the asset over, the inheritance tax band is tapered on a sliding scale.
+If you give a gift and die between 3 and 7 years after handing the asset over, the Inheritance Tax band is tapered on a sliding scale.
 This scale is:

 Years between gift and death Tax paid